 Government economic initiatives have stimulated Irish investment opportunities.
 Reasons to invest in Ireland include:

 The Irish Government welcomes inward investment with a variety of investment incentives to attract foreign multinational corporations to Ireland.
 Foreign and local investors are treated equally, and are both eligible for investment incentives.

 The company is required to have a legal entity established in order to process a payroll.

 An employer needs a company reference number to register for PAYE.
 A TR2 form should be sent to the local revenue office and it takes 3 to 4 weeks to be set up.
-Once set up the P45/P46 for the employees should be completed and submitted to register them with the employer.

-It is not mandatory to make payments to employees from an In-Country bank account.
+It is not mandatory to make payments to employees from an in-country bank account.

 Ireland lies in northwest Europe, at the eastern edge of the Atlantic Ocean.
-It is as the second-largest island in the British Isles - separated from its larger counterpart by the Irish Sea.
+It is the second-largest island in the British Isles - separated from its larger counterpart by the Irish Sea.
 Early civilisation in Ireland dates back to prehistory, but indigenous Gaelic society emerged in the 1st century CE.
 Modern Ireland stands as a sovereign state: its shares its north-eastern land border with Northern Ireland, and has been a part of the European Union since 1973.
 Ireland has a temperate climate: Irish weather is mild and changeable but tends towards rainy periods throughout the year.
 Ireland’s interior regions are characterised by low mountain ranges, forests and rivers, which along with famous towns, cities and historic attractions, attract millions of tourists every year.